playtvapk/streamteste/README.md

 streamlink "version number" eg 7.1.1 <br>
 If it says unknown command/'streamlink' is not recognized as an internal or external command, operable program or batch file. <br>
-Then you need to make sure have installed streamlink to path/environmental variables
+Then you need to make sure you have installed streamlink to path/environmental variables

 ## How To Use
 Open youtubelive.m3u <br>